Avocado is a multi-stemmed tropical evergreen tree that is native to Central America and South America.

 Pomegranate is a deciduous shrub or small tree.
 Drought-tolerant and can be grown in dry areas.

 Roses belong to the Rosaceae family, and count more than three hundred species and over thousands of different cultivars.
 Roses are used as ornamental plants, cut flowers and for other commercial applications (perfumes, cooking, cosmetics and medicine).
+To provide customers with healthy looking roses many growers use harsh pesticides and many pesticides applied are persistent, dislodgeable by hand contact and fat-soluble.
+Growers, florists and consumers are all potentially exposed to the chemical residue.
+Today there is a higher demand for residue-free roses which can be achieved with the BioBee multifaceted IPM programs.

 Strawberries are grown in open-field and in tunnels or greenhouses, which are utilized to extend the growing season.
 Strawberries are particularly prone to aphids infestations (specifically, Aphis gossypii, Myzus persica, and Myzus nicotianae) as well as red spider mite (Tetranychus urticae) and strawberry spider mite (Tetranychus turkestani Ugarov & Nicolski) infestations.